-The mission of Woodland Community College is to Employment Opportunity Commission (EEOC) and the provide quality degrees, career certificates, transfer
+Employment Opportunity Commission (EEOC) and the Diffice of Civil Rights (OCR), the below individual is provide quality degrees, career certificates, transfer programs, and life-long skills.

 Colors and Mascot

 The official college colors are green, silver and black.
 The WCC mascot is the Eagle.